Vaccine Technology IX

 Pre and Post Conference Reservation Request

 Your registration includes accommodations for the conference period (nights of Sunday May 19, Monday May 20, Tuesday May 21, Wednesday May 22, and Thursday May 23).
 If you are arriving before May 19 or staying after the conference, you can include your request during online registration.
-If you are already registered and did not include them in your registration, please contact Kathy Chan.
+If you are already registered and did not include them in your registration, please contact Renee Smith.
 ECI does not guarantee pre/post conference reservation.
 ECI is collecting your pre/post conference reservation requests for the hotel.
 The hotel will ask for your credit card information at the time of arrival to pay for the pre/post conference night reservations.

 Pre-Conference nights: Thursday, May 16; Friday, May 17; Saturday, May 18